Prompt Injection Attacks: Examples, Techniques, and Defence

 Why is prompt injection ranked #1 on OWASP's LLM Top 10?

 Prompt injection is ranked #1 because it exploits a fundamental limitation in how LLMs work, affects virtually all LLM-integrated applications, enables severe impacts (data theft, code execution, system compromise), and currently has no complete solution.
+The expansion into agentic AI makes the risk even more significant.

 This article is part of our AI Security series.
-Last updated: December 2025
+Last updated: March 2026

 References and Sources